-The proof of Rogers' averaging formula is highly nontrivial and can be divided into three steps.
-Since the proof contains several ingenious ideas and can be guiding for other purposes, we sketch it below.
+The proof of Rogers's averaging formula is highly nontrivial and can be divided into three steps.
+Since the proof contains several ingenious ideas and can be instructive for other purposes, we sketch it below.

 \textbf{Step I.} Consider any real-valued bounded Borel measurable function of bounded support on unit-covolume lattices,